path9263/godot-cdt/README.md

 To install this library download a [release](https://github.com/path9263/godot-cdt/releases) which works with your version of Godot.
 Extract the `bin` folder and place it in the same folder as your `godot.project` file.

 ## Using this Extension
-This gdExtension is a wrapper for [artem-ogre/CDT](https://github.com/artem-ogre/CDT) C++ library, refer to the documentation there for more detail.
+This GDExtension is a wrapper for [artem-ogre/CDT](https://github.com/artem-ogre/CDT) C++ library, refer to the documentation there for more detail.

 ### Demo:
 This github repo contains a demo folder with a Godot project which makes use of many of the features of this extension.